gorda/istio.io/content/en/docs/ops/diagnostic-tools/proxy-cmd/index.md

 * `STALE` means that Pilot has sent an update to Envoy but has not received an acknowledgement.
 This usually indicates a networking issue between Envoy and Pilot or a bug with Istio itself.

-## Retrieve diffs between Envoy and Istio Pilot
+## Retrieve diffs between Envoy and Istio Pilot{#retrieve-diffs-between-envoy-and-Istio-pilot}

 The `proxy-status` command can also be used to retrieve a diff between the configuration Envoy has loaded and the configuration Pilot would send, by providing a proxy ID.
 This can help you determine exactly what is out of sync and